 The IPMonitor control is used to listen to network traffic.

 The IPMonitor control will bind to a specific local host address and listen for network traffic received by the interface.
-The interface must support promiscuous mode (may not work in many wireless cards because of security considerations), and must be installed on Windows 2000 or greater.
+The interface must support promiscuous mode (which may not work in many wireless cards because of security considerations) and must be installed on Windows 2000 or greater.

-NOTE: If your computer connects to a switch, the switch will only forward packets addressed to your computer.
+Note: If your computer connects to a switch, the switch will forward only those packets addressed to your computer.
 If your computer is on a hub, then you will receive everything.

 The use of this component requires administrative permissions.

 The first step in using the IPMonitor control is to set LocalHost to the IP address whose traffic you wish to monitor, and then set Active to True.
 For each packet that crosses the interface, the control will parse the header and fire an IPPacket event.

 The following is the full list of the properties of the control with short descriptions.
 Click on the links for further details.

 |AcceptData||This property enables or disables data reception (the IPPacket event).|